-- (d): Test cross is of two types: monohybrid (phenotypic ratio 1:1) and dihybrid (phenotypic ratio 1:1:1:1).

-- 2. (d) : According to Darwin's theory, various salient features are:

-- (i) Over production

-- (ii) Limited food and space

-- (iii) Struggle for existence

-- (iv) Survival of the fittest, etc.

-- 3. (a)

-- (d): Ernst Haeckel states that ontogeny repeats phylogeny.
-In other words, an organism repeats its ancestral history during its development.

-- 5. (d) : Phenotype is the observable or measurable characteristics that may be visible to eye (e.g., height of a plant, colour of flower, etc.).
+- (ii) Limited food and space - (iii) Struggle for existence - (iv) Survival of the fittest etc. - Ernst Haeckel states that ontogeny repeats phylogeny.
+In other words, an organism repeats its ancestral history during its development. - 5.
+Phenotype is the observable or measurable characteristics that may be visible to eye (e.g., height of a plant, colour of flower, etc.). - 6.
+Pea plants used by Mendel for his experiments had 7 pairs of contrasting characters.